History of mathematical notation

-The area of study known as the history of mathematics is primarily an investigation into the origin of discoveries in mathematics and, the focus here, the investigation into the mathematical methods and notation of the past.
+The more general area of study known as the history of mathematics primarily investigates the origins of discoveries in mathematics.
+The specific focus of this article is the investigation of mathematical methods and notations of the past.

 Rhetorical stage

-Although the history commences with that of the Ionian schools, there is no doubt that those Ancient Greeks who paid attention to it were largely indebted to the previous investigations of the Ancient Egyptians and Ancient Phoenicians.
-Numerical notation's distinctive feature, i.e. symbols having local as well as intrinsic values (arithmetic), implies a state of civilization at the period of its invention.
-Our knowledge of the mathematical attainments of these early peoples, to which this section is devoted, is imperfect and the following brief notes be regarded as a summary of the conclusions which seem most probable, and the history of mathematics begins with the symbolic sections.

 Many areas of mathematics began with the study of real world problems, before the underlying rules and concepts were identified and defined as abstract structures.
 For example, geometry has its origins in the calculation of distances and areas in the real world; algebra started with methods of solving problems in arithmetic.
+The earliest mathematical notations emerged from these problems.

-There can be no doubt that most early peoples which have left records knew something of numeration and mechanics, and that a few were also acquainted with the elements of land-surveying.
-In particular, the Egyptians paid attention to geometry and numbers, and the Phoenicians to practical arithmetic, book-keeping, navigation, and land-surveying.
-The results attained by these people seem to have been accessible, under certain conditions, to travelers.
+There can be no doubt that most early peoples who left records knew something of numeration and mechanics and that a few were also acquainted with the elements of land-surveying.
+In particular, the ancient Egyptians paid attention to geometry and numbers, and the ancient Phoenicians performed practical arithmetic, book-keeping, navigation, and land-surveying.
+The results attained by these people seem to have been accessible (under certain conditions) to travelers, facilitating dispersal of the methods.
 It is probable that the knowledge of the Egyptians and Phoenicians was largely the result of observation and measurement, and represented the accumulated experience of many ages.
+Subsequent studies of mathematics by the Greeks were largely indebted to these previous investigations.